 Be flexible with dates

 There are no set rules as to when you should be implementing seasonal routine changes.
-Everybody lives in a different climate combinations, even ones that change year to year.
+Everybody lives in different climates, even ones that change year to year.
 Some places have dry summers and mild, rainy winters and some have a wet season punctuated by long and harsh, dry winter.
+Or maybe this year things just feel a little different where you are.
 Adjust to your unique climate as you see fit.

 Follow your skin